Mac Force Quit Not Working? Try These 6 Fixes

 Restarting Your Mac

-Reinstalling or Updating the Frozen App
+2. Reinstall or Update the Frozen App

 If a restart doesn’t solve the issue, you can aim at the app itself.
 The first is to check for software updates.
 An out-of-date version of your software can lead to multiple issues, including force quitting not working.
 For App Store download apps, check for updates there.
 You can also get update notifications within the app.
 The second option is to uninstall and then reinstall the app.

-Terminating Unnecessary Background Processes
+3. Terminate Unnecessary Background Processes

 If restarting isn’t an option, your Mac may be facing a capacity shortage.
 You can first open the Activity Monitor again and manually close any non-essential background processes that could be hogging resources.
 Just keep those you consider really important.

-Freeing Up Mac Storage
+4. Free Up Your Mac Storage

 One major reason why your device gets stuck is that Mac won’t process the command due to capacity shortage.
 That’s why when the Mac is short on RAM or CPU, the force quit feature stops working.
 The most effective and ultimate way to free up space on your Mac is to run a professional Mac cleaner.